 At Maypole Primary School our aim is to provide the highest quality pastoral care throughout the school.
 All staff work together to help pupils at Maypole achieve their best, educationally, socially and emotionally.

 Every member of staff is committed to supporting the emotional health and well-being of all our children and their families.
 We are happy to speak to pupils and parents/carers about any concerns they may have.
-However, we also have a dedicated Pastoral Care Team, led by Mrs Jacqui Brown, Assistant Headteacher who is responsible for ‘Inclusion’ within the school.
-Her work is supported by all staff but particularly Mrs Sam Gibson, Pastoral Support Worker and Mrs Jacquie Hart, School Counsellor.
+However, we also have a dedicated Pastoral Care Team, who are responsible for ‘Inclusion’ within the school.

 Our children are encouraged to make the most of their time at Maypole Primary School, so every effort is made to remove obstacles to successful learning and to equip young people with the confidence and skills to be enthusiastic learners and effective members of the community.